-2 Gordon M. Fisher, The Development and History of the Poverty Thresholds (Social Security Administration, 1992).
+&lt;sup>2 Gordon M. Fisher, The Development and History of the Poverty Thresholds (Social Security Administration, 1992).
 Retrieved from Social Security History Bulletin.

 Supplemental Poverty Measure (SPM) - More recently, the SPM has been proposed as a better way to define who is poor.
-The SPM accounts for income from certain government benefits (such as food stamps), tax credits, and for necessary expenses such as taxes, medical out-of-pocket costs, child care, and shelter expenses that are not in the official poverty measure.
+The SPM accounts for income from certain government benefits (such as SNAP benefits), tax credits, and for necessary expenses such as taxes, medical out-of-pocket costs, child care, and shelter expenses that are not in the official poverty measure.
 The threshold is adjusted by family size, composition, geographic region, and housing status (whether a family is renting, owns with a mortgage, or owns without a mortgage).

 Table 8A.
-Official Poverty Measure and California's Ranking: 2013-2017107 Table 8B.
+Official Poverty Measure and California's Ranking: 2014-2018107 Table 8B.
 Comparison of the Official and Supplemental Poverty Measures108 Table 8C.
-Comparison of the OPM and SPM in California and the U.S.: 2013-2015 to 2015-2017 Figure 8A.
-Children in TANF as a Percentage of Children in Poverty: California and the U.S., 2004-2017 Table 8D.
-Child Poverty Rates and Share of Poor Children in TANF: California and the U.S. 2004-2017 Table 8E.
-Monthly Benefit Values for a CalWORKs Family of Three in Region One: One Aided Adult and Two Aided Children 114 Figure 8B.
+Comparison of the OPM and SPM in California and the U.S.: 2014-2016 to 2016-2018 Figure 8A.
+Children in TANF as a Percentage of Children in Poverty: California and the U.S., 2005-2018 Table 8D.
+Child Poverty Rates and Share of Poor Children in TANF: California and the U.S. 2005-2018 Table 8E.
+Monthly Benefit Values for a CalWORKs Family of Three in Region One: One Aided Adult and Two Aided Children Figure 8B.
 Monthly Resources Available to a Family of Three (One Adult and Two Children) Figure 8C.
-CalWORKs Benefit and Resource Model 2017: Cases with No Earnings and with Median Earnings
+CalWORKs Benefit and Resource Model 2018: Cases with No Earnings and with Median Earnings